mahmodKhaled/Testing-a-JAVA-program-for-Student-Grading/README.md

 2. You need to test each unit of your application separately.
 3. White box, data flow and black bock testing are required
 4. Integration testing is required as well

+## Milestones

+### First milestone

+1. The first version of the application.
+2. Set of test case to test each of the units that validate the input data and the calculation of the GPA and the grade of the student separately.
+3. Use Juint to create your testcases
+4. Use one of the testcase templates documents to descript your test cases